Acute myeloid leukemia

 Toggle: English / Spanish

-Acute myeloid leukemia (AML) is cancer that starts inside bone marrow, the soft tissue inside bones that helps form blood cells.
+Acute myeloid leukemia (AML) is cancer that starts inside bone marrow.
+This is the soft tissue in the center of bones that helps form all blood cells.
 The cancer grows from cells that would normally turn into white blood cells.

 Acute myelogenous leukemia; AML; Acute granulocytic leukemia; Acute nonlymphocytic leukemia (ANLL); Leukemia - acute myeloid (AML); Leukemia - acute granulocytic; Leukemia - nonlymphocytic (ANLL)

 Acute myeloid leukemia (AML) is one of the most common types of leukemia among adults.
 This type of cancer is rare under age 40.